-McKIM PRIZE FOR EXCELLENCE IN DESIGN
+MCKIM PRIZE FOR EXCELLENCE IN DESIGN

-This prize is awarded at graduation to recognize the student whose work in the Advanced Studios has been outstanding and is the highest Honor Award given by the School for design work.
+This prize is awarded at graduation to recognize the student whose work in the Advanced Studios has been outstanding and is the highest honor award given by the School for design work.
 It is named for Charles Follen McKim, architect of Avery Hall and benefactor of the School.
-The award carries a \$2,000 prize.
+The award is given in conjunction with the Saul Kaplan Traveling Fellowship and carries a \$12,500 prize.